JaxSCho/PyBer_Analysis/README.md

 ### Total Fares By City Type

-We also examined the total weekly fares by city type for the first four months (January - April) of 2019 (See Figure 2).
+We also examined the total weekly fares by city type for the first four months of 2019 (See Figure 2).
 An apparent observation is that there is no overlap in total fares among the city types.
-Overall, urban cities invariably had the highest total fares, ranging from $1,661.68 to $2,470.93, followed by suburban cities, which ranged from $721.60 to $1412.74).
+Overall, urban cities invariably had the highest total fares, ranging from $1,661.68 to $2,470.93, followed by suburban cities, which ranged from $721.60 to $1412.74.
 Overall, rural cities had the lowest total fares, ranging from $175.14 to $501.24.

-All city types experienced a peak increase in total fares during the third week of February 2019.
+All city types experienced a peak increase in total fares in late February 2019.
 Urban cities, in particular, had multiple peaks in total fares during March 2019; other city types did not experience such drastic fluctuations.
 By April 2019, total fares trended upward in suburban cities while the other city types encountered the inverse.

 ![PyBer_fare_summary](/Analysis/PyBer_fare_summary.png)